 We know that how frightening this condition can be when you find that you are not able to control your movements and you’re losing the ability to perform simple tasks.
 If you are worried about loss of dexterity in your hands and fingers call and request your ask for Isobel Lovett and her team.

-Our Industrial Disease Solicitors are backed by nearly four decades of experience with industrial disease compensation cases.
+Our Industrial Disease Solicitors are backed by four decades of experience with industrial disease compensation cases.
 Our legal practice and team of Industrial Disease Solicitors have a strong track record of achieving the best possible results.
 For expert legal advice use our contact form or call us on 0808 250 6017 today.

 Our offices are open from Monday to Friday from 9 am to 6 pm.